RadekMolenda/yaml-tomato/README.md

 **yaml-tomato** provides two functions you could use while working with yaml file:

-`yaml-tomato/show-current-path` displays current yaml path under cursor in message box
+`yaml-tomato-show-current-path` displays current yaml path under cursor in message box

-`yaml-tomato/copy` copies the current yaml path under cursor to kill-ring and clipboard
+`yaml-tomato-copy` copies the current yaml path under cursor to kill-ring and clipboard

 ### Pitfals